Public Comment at Board Meetings

 In order to promote an open, public and transparent Board process, the Authority encourages members of the public to comment on matters related to the Authority or its operations during the public session of its monthly board meetings.

-The Authority’s Board will allocate approximately thirty minutes per meeting for public comment.
+The Authority’s Board will allocate time per meeting for public comment.
 Priority will be given, on a first come basis, to those individuals who wish to speak on a subject noticed as an agenda topic for the meeting.
 (The Board’s agenda is typically posted on the Authority’s website several days before the meeting).
-Individuals wishing to speak on subjects not noticed as agenda items will be allowed to speak if time permits.
+Individuals wishing to speak on subjects not noted as agenda items will be allowed to speak if time permits.

 Speakers at a Board meeting must observe the following rules and requirements: